smukkejohan/RTIMULib/README.md

 ## Release history

+### January 24 2015 - 5.2.3

+Fixed problem with CMakeLists.txt for RTIMULibGL.

 ### January 19 2015 - 5.2.2

 Improved some CMakeLists.
 RTIMULib can now be built with cmake independently.